 - Some competitors have a higher weight capacity

-You can adjust the handlebars and seat up and down as well as forward and back, which provides an even more comfortable and customized riding experience.
+You can adjust the handlebars and seat up and down as well as forward and back on the JOROTO X2 Indoor Cycling Bike for a comfortable and customized riding experience.
 This magnetic resistance spin bike also comes with a quiet magnetic resistance system that won’t disturb those around you, even if you’re riding late at night or early in the morning.
 The belt drive system is also virtually noiseless and provides an even pedal stroke.

 A 35-pound chromed flywheel lets you ramp up the resistance when you need it to crush your most challenging intervals and hill climbs.
 When you need to make the resistance harder or dial it back, simply turn the resistance knob accordingly.

 The multi-use holder provides enough space for a water bottle or your tablet or phone to keep yourself occupied as you ride.
 Built-in transportation wheels make it easier to move the bike when you’re done.

 The bike has an inseam of 27.5 to 36 inches and can support up to 280 pounds.

 The Joroto X1S is more affordable, but it features a chain drive (rather than the smoother belt drive on the X2) along with felt pad resistance, while the X2 features magnetic resistance.
 Both bikes have room to store a tablet, but only the X2 has a water bottle holder.
 You’ll find the same 35-pound flywheel on both bikes.

 - Riders can use SPD clips or toe cages